reinerBa/gulp-tag-content-replace/README.md

 npm install --save-dev gulp-tag-content-replace
 ```

-Then, add it to your `gulpfile.js`:
+After adding it to your `gulpfile.js` you can use it in three ways:

 ### 1. Replace with equal tag
 ```javascript